 Dinner & fado music: € 35- 45 per person

-YouTube movie about the area and people who live here , people in the street try to sing fado
+YouTube movie about the area and people who live here , trying to sing fado

 Rua do Capelão Mouraria Lisbon: famous fado singers & beautiful wall portraits in the streets: Amália Rodrigues, Fernanda Maria & Francisco Martinho